 He was executed by Lt.
 Katsuyama as of May 24, 1945.

 Professor Donald Shuster and his wife at the University of Guam,

 we located his executioner in Japan and I was able to interview

-him there - quite an experience.
+him there - quite an experience."
 [This interview is included in the documentary Last Flight Home].
-None of these

-After the crash a US Navy PBY Catalina attempted a search, but the site was in close proximity to enemy installations and could not get close enough to search.
+After the crash a U. S. Navy (USN) PBY Catalina attempted a search but the crash site was in close proximity to enemy installations and it could not get close enough to perform a meaningufl search.